Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Data Construction

-\item \textbf{\tt Median parental Income.} Parental income is an ordered response variable where income categories have been coded between 1 and 13.
-We construct 13 variables that compute the proportion of households in each of the 13 income categories for each school.
-We find the median income category based on the category proportions of each school and use the midpoint of the median income category as the median parental income.
+\item \textbf{\tt Median parental Income.} {Parental income is reported in 13 intervals.
+For each school, we first compute the proportion of households in each of the 13 intervals; then, we find the median income interval based on the 13 proportions and use the midpoint of the median income interval as the median parental income.}

 \item \textbf{\tt School enrollments and capacity.} We compute enrollments for each school for grade 10 in the years 2006, 2008, and 2010.
 We also compute enrollments for each school for grade 11 in 2010.\footnote{We use grade 11 in 2010 as a proxy for grade 10 in 2009.} We take the maximum of these enrollments across each school and set it as the capacity unless it is less than 20 (in which case the capacity is set to 20).
 We use this variable to determine which schools have a binding capacity constraint for grade 10 in the year 2008.
+As public schools cannot select students, their capacity is irrelevant.

 \end{enumerate}